shadrahman10/support/docs/attachments.md

 > Attachments reference your supporting documentation

 ## Overview
 Most projects in Paramify have a required set of attachments that need to be included with the SSP.
+Paramify clearly indicates which appendices are auto-generated at the top of each section.
+For items we don’t yet auto-generate, we provide template links for official templates.

-Paramify generates some of the attachments for you.
-For each required attachment, Paramify provides a place for you to specify the **filenames** of these attachments.
-This allows Document Robot to reference the attachments across documents as needed.
+Paramify provides a place for you to specify the **filenames** of each attachment.
+This allows Document Robot to reference the attachments across documents, as needed.

 <YouTube src="https://www.youtube.com/embed/scvpG73j9ZE?si=zP8_kdTJi3cYSvQc" />